Asapros/asautils/README.md

 Other modules required:
 - cryptograpthy (serialization)

+To install that modules you need to type 'pip install <modulename>' in command line.
+If it doesn't work, then try reading/watching package installing tutorials.

 Also I'm really new with sharing my code, so it's not available on PyPi yet.